 “We can’t build the best of everything … so we focus on building the best practice management and imaging solutions, then allow our customers to connect to other best-in-class solutions through a modern, robust API infrastructure.”

-For DSOs, this is a win-win: Planet DDS focuses on core PMS and imaging, while trusted partners like Solutionreach bring engagement tools that scale.
+For multi-location providers — in dental, eye care, or general medical — this is a win-win: core systems stay strong while trusted partners like Solutionreach deliver engagement tools that scale.

-• Deliver scalable integrations that grow as you add new locations.
+- Deliver scalable integrations that grow as you add new offices.

-And with nearly a decade as an official Planet DDS partner, Solutionreach isn’t just another software add-on – it’s a trusted part of the Planet DDS ecosystem.
+And with nearly a decade as an official Planet DDS partner, Solutionreach isn’t just another software add-on — it’s a trusted, integrated part of the healthcare technology ecosystem.

-How Can DSOs Build a Tech Stack That Truly Scales?
+How to Build a Tech Stack That Truly Scales

-The future of dental groups depends on building technology that is flexible, secure, and designed for scale.
-DSOs that rely on closed, rigid systems will find themselves stuck.
+The future of enterprise healthcare lies in building technology that’s flexible, secure, and designed to scale.
+Organizations that rely on rigid, closed systems will struggle to keep up.

-• Are our engagement tools officially recognized by our PMS?
+Are our engagement tools officially integrated with our PMS or EHR?